theTechRebel/b9lab-final-exam/README.md

   * no need to see its pending payments.
 * a page for individual toll booths, which allows it to:
   * report a vehicle exit.
   * be informed on the status of the refund or of the pending payment of the vehicle reported above.
+Typically a row in a table stating normal exit or pending payment.
   * no need to see its history of entry / exit.

 The way we will use your GUI is as follows: